arackcheev/master/servicenodeSETUP.md

 * Navigate to your Blocknet data directory (default is: `%appdata%/roaming/blocknetdx/`)
    * Create/edit the `blocknetdx.conf` file
-     * If you are testnet `blocknetdx.conf` needs to stay in `%appdata%/roaming/blocknetdx/` and NOT in the `/testnet4/` folder
+     * If you are using testnet, `blocknetdx.conf` needs to stay in `%appdata%/roaming/blocknetdx/` and NOT in the `/testnet4/` folder

    * Type the following information into your `blocknetdx.conf` file: